1. Prototypes

 3. Humidity sensor

-Prototypes are also utilized for relative humidity measurements with HIH 4020 sensor (7-Segment-Display as well as IoT version).
+Prototypes are also used for relative humidity readings with HIH 4020 sensor (7-Segment-Display as well as IoT version).
 Parts of the already created algorithm had to be enhanced and modified for this obviously (see links to my github repo).

-A basic output in a web browser (as to the light sensor, see project log):
+A basic output in a web browser (as to the ambient light sensor, see project log):

 Note: there are some robustness measures for the webserver in place, such as using the HW watchdog and using a port different from standard http port 80 (that is dealing with a lot of useless data and requests what may generate confusion in an algorithm).